Aviation Safety Software Blog by SMS Pro

 • Baseline risk management operators in place, such as checklists, risk controls, etc.

 Trying to operate proactively too early has great potential to be a waste of your time.
 More importantly, it can distract you from the more pressing needs of your organization.
-Be aware and work towards proactive risk management, and it will develop naturally with patience, hard work, and a healthy safety culture.
+Be aware and work towards proactive risk management.
+It will develop naturally with patience, hard work, and a healthy safety culture.

 Proactively managing risk requires solid workflows.
 Here are free, industry-tested risk management workflow charts and procedural workflows.
 Are they an improvement over your current workflows?